Emeruem-Kennedy1/weather-app/readme.md

 ![](./assets/inspiration.png)

 ## How to use
-1. allow the browser to access your location
+1. Open the app using the url [Weather App](https://mylocationweather.netlify.app/)
-2. view the weather information for the day
+2. view the weather information for the day and the next 6 days

 ## features
 - View the weather information for the day